-While the Constitution Museum’s collection contains many objects that inspire heartfelt affection, not too many of them conjure images of romantic dalliances or burning desire.
-All of that changed last year when we acquired a love letter written by none other than Captain John Rodgers.
-For those of you unfamiliar with Rodgers’ life, he seems the most unlikely person to pour out on the page his innermost feelings.
-He joined the Navy in 1798, commanded Constitution at the end of the Barbary Wars, commanded the USS President when she battered the hapless Little Belt in 1811, barely missed capturing a British frigate at the outbreak of the War of 1812, and rendered some heroic service during the British invasion of the Chesapeake in 1814.
-In later years he served as head of the Navy Board of Commissioners, commanded the US Mediterranean squadron, and even spent a short stint as Secretary of the Navy.
+While the USS Constitution Museum’s collection contains many objects that inspire heartfelt affection, not too many of them conjure images of romantic dalliances or burning desire.
+All of that changed when we acquired a love letter written by none other than Captain John Rodgers.
+Rodgers joined the U.S. Navy in 1798, commanded USS Constitution at the end of the Barbary Wars, commanded the USS President when it battered the hapless Little Belt in 1811, barely missed capturing a British frigate at the outbreak of the War of 1812, and rendered some heroic service during the British invasion of the Chesapeake in 1814.
+In later years, he served as head of the Navy Board of Commissioners, commanded the U.S. Mediterranean squadron, and even spent a short stint as Secretary of the Navy.

 Unfortunately, duty soon called and the smitten Rodgers was forced to sail to the Mediterranean in command of the frigate John Adams.
-For the next thirteen months, his only contact with Minerva was a series of passionate letters, in which he expressed his undying devotion to her.
-He returned to the United States in December 1803, and must have headed for Minerva’s house as soon as he could.
+For the next 13 months, his only contact with Denison was a series of passionate letters, in which he expressed his undying devotion to her.
+He returned to the United States in December 1803, and must have headed for Denison’s house as soon as he could.
 Evidently the young lady agreed to marry, but insisted that they had to wait a year.
-At the beginning of January Rodgers reported for duty at the Washington Navy Yard.
-The next day, he sat down to pen a letter to his sweetheart:
+At the beginning of January, Rodgers reported for duty at the Washington Navy Yard.
+The next day, he sat down to pen a letter to his sweetheart:3

 Washington Jany 2nd 1804